shawnaross/teachdh/Readme.md

 The layout for the site is located in `_layouts/teachdh.html`.
 The `{{ content }}` tag will be replaced with the code to bootstrap the React app.

-**Important**: Do not edit the files in `app/`.
-That file is built by Create React App and is not intended to be human-readable or editable.
-If you need to change the JavaScript portions of the site, such as how questions are formatted or displayed, see "Making Changes to the React App" below.

 ## Adding Questions

 We use Jekyll's [blogging features](https://jekyllrb.com/docs/posts/) to handle posts.
 To create a post, add a new Markdown file (`.md` extension) or HTML file (`.html` extension) to the `_posts/` directory.
 The file must be named in the following form: